threefoldtech/js-sdk/docs/wiki/quick_start.md

 ![solutions menu](images/solutions_list.png)

-First step is to choose you want to create new network or add access to specific node in your network.
+First step is to choose whether you want to create a new network or add access to a specific node.

 ![choose network name](images/network1.png)